-If you use Floodlight iframe or image tags instead of the global site tag or Google Tag Manager, Search Ads 360 is not able to observe conversions when the website cookies that store information about your ad clicks aren't available due to factors including browser settings.
-In these cases, Floodlight uses scaling to account for the conversion data that can't be directly measured.
-That is, Floodlight uses machine learning and historical data to model the number of conversions and amount of conversion revenue that cannot be directly measured.
-Reports and bid strategies in Search Ads 360 use the resulting estimate to its conversion metrics to provide a more complete picture of how your advertising drives conversions.
+Floodlight may be unable to directly measure conversions when website cookies that store information about your ad clicks aren't available due to factors including browser settings.
+In these cases, Search Ads 360 uses machine learning and historical data to model the number of conversions and amount of conversion revenue that cannot be directly measured.
+Reports and bid strategies in Search Ads 360 use the resulting estimate to scale conversion metrics and provide a more complete picture of how your advertising drives conversions.

-We will only report scaled conversions when there’s enough data to meet our accuracy thresholds.
-In addition, the calculation runs through our quality systems, such as our conversion spam filter, before appearing in reports or being used by bid strategies.
+We only scale conversion metrics when there’s enough data to meet accuracy thresholds.
+In addition, the scaling calculation runs through our quality systems, such as our conversion spam filter, before appearing in reports or being used by bid strategies.

-When we apply statistical modeling to account for conversions that cannot be measured due to factors such as browser settings, the result is often a fractional number.
+When we scale conversion metrics to account for conversions that cannot be measured due to factors such as browser settings, the result is often a fractional number.

 To make Search Ads 360 reporting easier to understand, we round these fractions in some locations within the UI, in executive reports, in downloaded reports, and in the reporting API.
 This rounding can cause discrepancies between reporting columns, data cards, and other places in reports, depending on how each part of the report rounds and sums the fractional data.

 Here are some examples of discrepancies due to rounding:

 - Conversion totals in the UI compared with totals in downloaded reports

 - Conversion totals compared with calculated metrics such as "Cost per action" or formula columns